konstantinklemmer/sxl/README.md

 We also propose a novel, *multi-resolution local Moran's I statistic* to capture spatial dependencies at different spatial scales.
 This is outlined in the figure above.
 The multi-resolution local Moran's I can be used for a set of auxiliary tasks; we refer to this approach as Multi-Resolution Moran's Auxiliary Task (**MRES-MAT**).

 Both approaches can easily be integrated into predictive and generative models; for example GANs, as outlined below.
-To integrate the auxiliary task(s) into the model loss, we multiply the auxiliary losses by a weight parameter $$\lambda$$.
+To integrate the auxiliary task(s) into the model loss, we multiply the auxiliary losses by a weight parameter λ.
 For a more in-depth description of **SXL**, please see the paper.

 ![](https://raw.githubusercontent.com/konstantinklemmer/sxl/master/img/2.PNG)

 ## SXL in `PyTorch`

 This repository provides a `PyTorch` implementation of **SXL**.
-Let us briefly demonstrate how it works, using a simple example: a CNN conducting a spatial interpolation (regression) task upscaling a $$32 \times 32$$ spatial pattern to a $$64 \times 64$$ spatial pattern.
+Let us briefly demonstrate how it works, using a simple example: a CNN conducting a spatial interpolation (regression) task upscaling a 32 x 32 spatial pattern to a 64 x 64 spatial pattern.
 First, we need to define a multitask CNN:

 ```python
 class CNN_MAT_32(nn.Module):